hugowindisch/pillow/README.md

 ```

 ##Special Behaviors:
 * **test folder**: all the files in the directory where the package.json file was found and all subdirectories of this directory are scanned, and all js files are included in the package.
 The only **exception** is the test folder.
 The test folder will only be scanned for js files if the -test switch is used.
-In this case, a packageName.test.js file will be generated and will contain
+In this case, a packageName.test.js file will be generated and will contain the normal files and the test files.

 * **ender packages**: ender packages are supported, but the 'ender.js' file is not used and ender specific runtime functions are not supported.
 You can install an ender package by doing npm install packageName and then adding the node_modules directory to the list of directories used by pillowscan or pillowserve.
 Note that only one js module is included, the 'main' module.